cybernetics/JTemplate/README.md

     <img src="{{$contextPath}}/images/{{productID}}.jpg"/>

 ### JSONEncoder Class
 The `JSONEncoder` class is used to encode service responses that are not associated with a template.

-TODO Type handling
+Return values are mapped to their JSON equivalents as follows:

+* `Number` or numeric primitive: number
+* `Boolean` or `boolean`: true/false
+* `CharSequence`: string
+* `java.time.LocalDate`: string formatted as an ISO date
+* `java.time.LocalTime`: string formatted as an ISO time
+* `java.time.LocalDateTime`: string formatted as an ISO date/time
+* `java.util.Date`: long value representing the date's absolute time
+* `java.util.Iterable`: array
+* `java.util.Map`: object

+`Map` implementations must use `String` values for keys.
+Nested structures are supported, but reference cycles are not permitted.

 ### Parameters Class
 The `Parameters` class can be used to simplify execution of prepared statements.
 It provides a means for executing statements using named parameter values rather than indexed arguments.
 Parameter names are specified by a leading `:` character.
 For example: